Supreme Court chews on Jack Daniel’s dog toy dispute

-The Supreme Court is hearing a spirited dispute Wednesday between whiskey maker Jack Daniel’s and the manufacturer of a squeaking dog toy that parodies the liquor’s bottle and label.
+WASHINGTON (AP) — A dispute between Jack Daniel’s and the makers of a squeaking dog toy that mimics the whiskey’s signature bottle gave the Supreme Court a lot to chew on Wednesday.

-The question for the court has to do with whether the toy’s maker infringed on Jack Daniel’s trademarks.
+The question for the court involves whether the toy’s maker infringed on Jack Daniel’s trademarks, and the justices were largely on their best behavior, not picking up on the toy’s poop humor and puns.

+Still, with three of the justices either completely or almost totally silent, it wasn’t clear from the arguments whether Jack Daniel’s case is on the rocks or whether the makers of the Bad Spaniels toy had been, well, bad.

+Justice Samuel Alito expressed skepticism for Jack Daniel’s arguments.
+“Could any reasonable person think that Jack Daniel’s had approved this use of the mark?” he asked at one point, suggesting the toy was an unmistakable parody and legally acceptable.

+Kagan, whose dry wit is often on display in the courtroom and in her writing, suggested the toy is simply an “ordinary commercial product” that is trading on the look of the liquor company’s bottle.

+Arizona-based VIP Products has been selling its Bad Spaniels toy since 2014.
+It’s part of its Silly Squeakers line of chew toys that mimic liquor, beer, wine and soda bottles.
+They include Mountain Drool, which parodies Mountain Dew, and Heini Sniff’n, which parodies Heineken.

-Arizona-based VIP Products produces the Bad Spaniels toy.
-While the original bottle has the words “Old No. 7 brand” and “Tennessee Sour Mash Whiskey,” the parody proclaims: “The Old No. 2 on Your Tennessee Carpet.”
+While Jack Daniel’s bottles have the words “Old No. 7 brand” and “Tennessee Sour Mash Whiskey,” the toy proclaims: “The Old No. 2 on Your Tennessee Carpet.”
 The original bottle notes it is 40% alcohol by volume.
 The parody features a dog’s face and says it’s “43% Poo by Vol.” and “100% Smelly.”

 The packaging of the toy, which retails for around $20, notes in small font: “This product is not affiliated with Jack Daniel Distillery.”